- Agronomic: potatoes

 - Crop Production: food processing

-- To determine agronomic yields associated with early and normal planting dates for the purple-flesh sweet potato.
+- Objective #1 - To determine agronomic yields associated with different planting dates for several sweet potato varieties, including a newly developed purple-flesh sweet potato.

-- To determine if the vines can be harvested and ensiled efficiently for use as livestock feed.
+Objective #4: To determine if the vines can be harvested for use as livestock feed.